Guide

 For the best experience, MuDG is designed to be used on a desktop computer.

-The mobile version is optimized for read-only access, allowing you to explore existing conversations in a linear format, but creating and editing graphs requires the screen real estate of a desktop.
+The mobile version is optimized for read-only access, allowing you to explore existing conversations in a linear format, but creating and editing mind maps requires the screen real estate of a desktop.

 Why Register?